 When designing kids' bedrooms, prioritize bedroom storage ideas that will grow with them.
-This includes closets with adjustable shelving and hanging spaces, drawer space beneath the bed, and plenty of shelving.
+This includes closets with adjustable shelving and hanging spaces, drawer space beneath the bed, and plenty of shelving, plus of course, toy storage ideas.
 When they are young, shelving in particular can host, for example, toys, games and makes; as they grow older, it can make way for books, schoolwork and gaming equipment.

 Where should a bed be placed in a child's bedroom?

 Where a bed is placed in a child's bedroom is generally on the focal wall – typically the one opposite the door to the bedroom itself.
 You needn't push a child's bed into a corner – although this is the best way to maximize floor space.
 Instead, a child's bed can be placed centrally on the focal wall to make it accessible on both sides.
 This can also allow you to place storage units around the bed.

 How do you make a kid's room cozy?

 To make a kid's room cozy, it's important to furnish it like you would any other living or sleep space in your home – with layers.
 Layers can of course include quilts, cushions, blankets and throws, but it's important to add comfort underfoot with rugs, too.
 And don't dismiss bedroom lighting ideas – these can add layers of light that can be very inviting and practical, too.
 Choose warm-colored bulbs and a kids' room will become quickly cozy.